We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 San Francisco, California 2022

-The San Francisco Board of Supervisors agreed to pay $225,000 to San Francisco Police Department officer Brendan Mannix to settle Mannix’s accusations of department discrimination based on his sexual orientation.
+The San Francisco Board of Supervisors agreed to pay $225,000 to settle San Francisco Police Department Officer Brendan Mannix’s accusations of discrimination by the department based on his sexual orientation.

-Mannix alleges that he faced workplace discrimination and harassment for being gay.
-His sergeants repeatedly made derogatory comments about Mannix’s sexual orientation, leading him to sue the department in 2018.
-While the city settled the suit for $225,000, it is unclear if the sergeants involved faced any punishment for their behavior.
+Mannix alleged that he faced workplace discrimination and harassment for being gay.
+Police sergeants repeatedly made derogatory comments about Mannix’s sexual orientation, leading him to sue the department in 2018.
+While the City settled the suit for $225,000, it is unclear if the sergeants involved faced any punishment for their behavior.

 Compensation